Use Your Illusion II: Artwork

 Both albums' covers are the work of Estonian-American artist Mark Kostabi.
 They consist of detail from Raphael's painting The School of Athens.
 The highlighted figure, unlike many of those in the painting, has not been identified with any specific philosopher.
 The only difference in the artwork between the albums is the color scheme used for each album.
 Use Your Illusion II uses blue and purple.
-The original painting was titled by Paul Kostabi as Use Your Illusion and also became the title of both albums.
+The original painting was titled by Paul Kostabi as Use Your Illusion and became the title of both albums.
 Both Use Your Illusion albums' liner notes include the message "Fuck You, St. Louis!" amongst the thank you notes, a reference to the Riverport Riot near there at the Hollywood Casino Amphitheatre in July 1991 during the Use Your Illusion Tour.

-ReceptionUse Your Illusion II received positive reviews, though some critics rated it lower than Use Your Illusion I. AllMusic reviewer Stephen Thomas Erlewine, in a 3 out of 5 review, stated "Use Your Illusion II is more serious and ambitious than I, but it's also considerably more pretentious."
-Erlewine criticized what he perceived as filler on the album, singling out the songs "So Fine", "Get in the Ring", "Knockin' On Heaven's Door", "My World" and the alternate version of "Don't Cry".
-Rolling Stone stated "the band rewards the loyal legions – with 14 songs, which range from ballad to battle, pretty to vulgar, worldly to incredibly naive."
-The Chicago Tribune (in a dual review with Use Your Illusion I), stated the albums "represent a staggering leap in ambition, musicianship, production and songwriting" and "rank with the best hard rock of the last decade."
-Rolling Stone listed the album at number 41 in their list "100 Best Albums of the 90s".